04 Feb How to Spend 24 Hours in Venice: The Ultimate Guide

 Venice is one of the most beautiful cities that I have ever been to.
 There is truly nothing like it.
 Around every corner, there is a new beautiful street or new section of the canal system to see.
 It is so easy to get lost in Venice, and honestly, it is so worth it to not rush that process.
 I feel as if some of my favorite moments in Venice were just spent walking around and taking in the beauty and the uniqueness of the place.
 It truly is a one of a kind experience.

 There is a joke among travelers that wine is cheaper in Italy than water.
 I found that this is actually sometimes true!
 You could easily pay $3.50 for a bottle of water and $3 for a glass of wine.
 The accessibility of wine means that you can, and should in my opinion, have it whenever you want.
 Take advantage of the amazing wine and use it even better enjoy your time in Venice.
 However, when in Italy, the abundance of wine means that you should be able to choose some high quality drinks for cheap.
 Prosecco is my drink of choice when ordering alcohol in Italy, but you really can’t go wrong with anything you choose.

-Where to stay during your time in Venice:
+Where to stay during your 24 hours in Venice: